ehowey/gatsby-theme-catalyst/README.md

 Try changing some colors in the file and see what happens!

-Some major areas of the site are preconfigured to use [variants](https://theme-ui.com/guides/variants).
+Most major areas of the site are preconfigured to use [variants](https://theme-ui.com/guides/variants).
 This allows you to more easily change css styles without having to shadow a whole file.
 The following variants are available to use:

+- `variants.siteContainer`: Targets the container <div> for the entire site content
-- `variants.main`: Targets the <main> component in the site, useful for changing site margins/content size.
+- `variants.main`: Targets the <main> component in the site, useful for changing spacing between <header>, <footer>, and <main> areas.
-- `variants.container`: Targets the container <div> for the content, useful for changing site margins/content size.
+- `variants.contentContainer`: Targets the container <div> for the content, useful for changing site margins/content size.
 - `variants.header`: Targets the root <header> component
 - `variants.footer`: Targets the root <footer> component
+- `variants.siteLogo`: Targets the logo component
+- `variants.siteTitle`: Targets the root site title component, useful to change font size of the site title.
-- `variants.navLinkStyles`: Targets the container styles for the nav links in the header
+- `variants.navLinkStyles`: Targets the container styles for the nav links in the header, useful to change the nav styles

 ### Typography and changing fonts